alexc-dft/aim_pot_parser/README.md

 # Overall usage workflow

 1. Generate a pot_file using regGridPlot
-2. Use any2atomic to convert atom postions in dat file to the atomic units reference frame
+2. Use any2apc --atomic to convert atom postions in dat file to the atomic units reference frame
 3. Run a potential job in the AIMPRO code (atomic positons MUST be defined in au)
 4. Use aimpot2cube to pass AIMPRO results into .cube format